-Configure SPF
+Configuring SPF

-• Access to the DNS zone of the domain
+• Access to the domain’s DNS zone

 Host